How to Use Packing Cubes to Save Space: The Secret to Carry-On Only Travel

 They turned out to be the perfect compromise.
 We could fit everything we needed into the cube, but it’s easier to use than a compression bag, with quick access and no need for rolling the bag.

-There’s a whole Eagle Creek Pack It system including cubes, sacs (for small items), and packing folders (to minimise wrinkles in shirts and trousers).
+There’s a whole Eagle Creek Pack It system including cubes, travel bags (for small items), and packing folders (to minimise wrinkles in shirts and trousers).

 We travel with the cubes for our clothes and the Etools Organizer Pro (no longer available but this Bagsmart electronics organizer is similar) for our electronics cables and accessories.

-Although I’ve been an Eagle Creek loyalist for years, the Peak Design packing cubes have impressed me recently—see the full review below.
+Although I’ve been an Eagle Creek loyalist for years, Simon now travels with Peak Design packing cubes—see the full review below.

 Eagle Creek Pack It Compression cube review